Frequently Asked Questions:

 I’ve always had the dream to build a trend following system that works well on the indexes as well as individual stocks, a universal system so to speak.
 I set about do develop a system (originally for an RIA firm whom I was a partner with at the time and no longer with, that they could use to manage their clients accounts, who they have invested in various asset classes, typical of most advisors (Large Caps, Technology, Small Caps, International, Bonds, etc).
 As you may know, the problem with 95% or move of investment advisory firms (such as Edward Jones) is they are only buy and hold, they will never attempt to time the market, and will allow their clients to hold through entire bear market declines, while telling them to stay the course whenever they complain or call asking to get out of the market.
 This works fine in bull markets, but clients experience huge draw downs during bear market conditions that can take years to get back to break even.
 With this model, why would someone pay 1% - 1.5% management fees to an investment advisor, when that person could simply buy ETF’s such as SPY, QQQ, IWM, TLT, and get the same or higher returns without the fees?

-The KISS system is long only because it was originally designed for a 401K type of account; one cannot short and most people simply hold index and bond ETF’s.
+The KISS systems are long only because it was originally designed for a 401K type of account; one cannot short and most people simply hold index and bond ETF’s.
+Hence the name, KISS, which stands for "Keep It Simple and Stupid."
 The system was designed to universally work on most stocks, indexes, and ETF’s without backtesting, instruments that tend to trend well over time.
 The system gives one an systematic approach to managing their 401K’s and individual stocks with a series of protective stops that allow one to ride uptrending markets, and stay out of most bear market conditions, and to greatly limit drawdowns, that one typically has to go through during buy and hold, which can be 30% to 50% during a bear market.

 The system can also be used like a half system, where one can use it to help manage current stocks/ETF’s that they are already holding and did not enter via the system; the stop technology is very useful to give one ideas for a trailing protective stop.